marekbemjr/Bellabeat-Fitness-Data-Analysis-Google-Data/README.md

-## By using ggplot for this section of the analysis phase we can check which days are users most active:
+### By using ggplot for this section of the analysis phase I checked which days are users most active:
 ```
 ggplot(data = daily_activity) +
   aes(x = day_of_week, y = total_active_hours) +